-If we would like to calculate now a certain macroscopic quantity we could perform temporal average of the microscopic variables over a very long evolution time (much longer than characteristic relaxation times).
-This is, however, not a practical method as involves the discussion of temporal evolution.
+If we would like to calculate a certain macroscopic quantity we could perform temporal average of the microscopic variables over a very long evolution time.
+Based on the states in Γ this is, however, not a practical method as it involves the discussion of the temporal evolution.
 Gibbs introduced the concept of ensembles to circumvent this problem.
-Taking a large (infinite) number of systems under identical macroscopic conditions, we can find macroscopic quantities by averaging over an ensemble, rather than over time.
-That this is equivalent is a hypothesis, as it is assumed that the time evolution of the system would lead to all possible states also represented in the ensemble (ergodicity hypothesis).
-The set of states for given macroscopic parameters is then represented by a distribution of points in the space $\Gamma$ .
+Taking a large (infinite) number of systems under identical macroscopic conditions, we can find macroscopic quantities by averaging over an ensemble of states.
+That this scheme is equivalent to a temporal average is a hypothesis, as it is assumed that the time evolution of the system would lead to all possible states also represented in the ensemble.
+This is the so-called ergodicity hypothesis.1 The set of states for given macroscopic parameters is then represented by a distribution of points in the space Γ .
 This distribution is generally continuous for a gas of particles.

-For the calculation of averages we introduce the density function $\rho(p,q)$ providing the measure of the density of points in $\Gamma$ -space ((p,q) stand for the whole state $(p_1,\ldots,p{3N};q_1,\ldots q{3N})$ .
-Then gives the number of representative points contained in the small volume $d^{3N}pd^{3N}q$ in $\Gamma$ , very analogous to the distribution function in Boltzmann theory.
+1Ergodicity hypothesis: We consider the supspace defined by $\mathcal{H}(p,q) = E$ in Γ .
+Due to energy conservation a point in this subspace, evolving in time, does not leave this subspace.
+The ergodicity hypothesis states, that a gives the number of representative points contained in the small volume $d^{3N}pd^{3N}q$ in Γ , very analogous to the distribution function in Boltzmann theory.
 This can now be used to calculate averages of any desired quantity which can be expressed in the variable (p,q), A(p,q):